+'''

-452 GRID et al. Opening Brief at 21.
+425452 GRID et al. Opening Brief at 21.

+'''

-453 SEIA/Vote Solar Opening Brief at 4, footnote 7 citing GRD-01.
+426453 SEIA/Vote Solar Opening Brief at 4, footnote 7 citing GRD-01.

-454 CALSSA Opening Brief at 58 citing CSA-01 at 22:13 to 23:3.
+427454 CALSSA Opening Brief at 58 citing CSA-01 at 22:13 to 23:3.

-Joint Utilities also offer a transitional tariff discount for CARE- and FERA-eligible customers, which provides a discount on the proposed grid benefits charge and guarantees these customers will pay only a nominal amount toward the costs underlying this charge.
-This charge, which Joint Utilities contend would reduce the grid benefits charge to \$1.50 per kilowatt hour Alternating Current, would only be available for the first three years of the successor tariff, with potential extensions depending upon Commission action.
-Joint Utilities propose all ratepayers would fund this benefit.
+underlying this charge.
+429456 This charge, which Joint Utilities contend would reduce the grid benefits charge to \$1.50 per kilowatt hour Alternating Current, would only be available for the first three years of the successor tariff, with potential extensions depending upon Commission action.
+430457 Joint Utilities propose all ratepayers would fund this benefit.
 Additionally, Joint Utilities propose a behind-the-meter storage incentive for CARE and FERA customers, where these customers would receive a free battery, which Joint Utilities estimate would allow these customers to experience a payback period of seven to eight years for their solar system.
-Joint Utilities propose that this incentive program, called STORE, would be funded with cost shift savings realized by its proposed reform of NEM 2.0.459
+431458 Joint Utilities propose that this incentive program, called STORE, would be funded with cost shift savings realized by its proposed reform of NEM 2.0.432459